apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/010-installing-the-driver-on-linux.md

     * iODBC 3.52.7 or above
       OR
     * unixODBC 2.2.12 or above
+    On Linux, 3.52.7 is available as a tarball.
+After unpacking the tarball, see the README for instructions about building the driver manager.
   * The client must be able to resolve the actual hostname of the Drill node(s) with the IP(s).
 Verify that a DNS entry was created on the client machine for the Drill node(s).
 If not, create the following entry in `/etc/hosts` for the Drill node(s):